Grand Tapestry’s Pet-Friendly Lifestyle is Good for your Health and Well-Being

 Dec 19, 2016

-There are many great reasons why Tapestry offers a pet-friendly home environment.
+There are many great reasons why Tapestry is a pet-friendly 55+ community in Oklahoma City.
 Most importantly, we believe it’s good for our resident’s health and emotional well-being.
 And science and research backs us up on this!

 On an emotional level, studies show that owning a pet can decrease depression, stress, and anxiety.
 Health-wise, having a pet can lower your blood pressure, improve your immune system, and even decrease your risk of heart attack and stroke.